osamadweikat/osamadweikat/README.md

 ---

 ## 💫 About Me
-👨‍💻 I'm a Computer Engineering student at **An-Najah National University**
+👨‍💻 Computer Engineering Graduate from **An-Najah National University**
 🧠 Passionate about building full-stack and mobile applications using modern technologies
 🚀 Always seeking new challenges and learning opportunities
 📫 Reach me at: **osamadweikat83@gmail.com**